ArkEcosystem/core/UPGRADE.md

     git checkout tags/2.0.10
     yarn setup

+### Notes

-This command will upgrade Core and its direct dependencies.
+-   The `yarn setup` command will upgrade Core and its direct dependencies.
 Without `yarn setup` the upgrade will fail as Core is written in TypeScript and the files need to be run through the TypeScript Compiler **(tsc)**.

+-   It is **recommended** to start your relay and forger through the [Core Commander](https://github.com/ArkEcosystem/core-commander).
+    If you wish to run them on your own you should take a look at how commander executes them via `pm2`.

 After upgrading you should check whether your application still works as expected and no plugins are broken.
 See the following notes on which changes to consider when upgrading from one version to another.